philmtd/css-fx-layout/documentation/docs/about.md

 # About css-fx-layout

 `css-fx-layout` is a lightweight and modular SCSS flexbox library.
 It is inspired by Angular's [Flex-Layout](https://github.com/angular/flex-layout) and can replace the most popular functions of the (by now deprecated) Angular library.

 ## Features

 This library gives you the option between using CSS classes or data-attributes as selectors in your HTML.
 Both options give you the same features but the CSS classes can be more verbose when you want a more complex layout.
-Check out the [Wiki](https://github.com/philmtd/css-fx-layout/wiki) for a detailed documentation.

 ### CSS class selectors